ggonzalez710/gonzalez_101441_project01_Pacman/README.md

 # Main Algorithm Explanation
 The main algorithm of the game takes place in the function 'moveCharacters'.
 This function receives 6 parameters:
-    Parameter 1: A circle object named gh; this object is the 'ghost' that chases pacman Parameter 2: The window where the game is taking place Parameter 3: A circle object named pac; this object is pacman Parameter 4: A text object named scoreNum_Label; this is the label that shows the player's current score number Parameter 5: An integer variable named scoreNumber; this variable holds the number for the player's current score
+<br>Parameter 1: A circle object named gh; this object is the 'ghost' that chases pacman
+<br>Parameter 2: The window where the game is taking place
+    Parameter 3: A circle object named pac; this object is pacman Parameter 4: A text object named scoreNum_Label; this is the label that shows the player's current score number Parameter 5: An integer variable named scoreNumber; this variable holds the number for the player's current score